arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a tail-recursive version of the factorial function
 * Using your preferred language, write a REPL that echoes your inputs.
 Evolve it to make it an RPN calculator.
 * How would you design a "defragger" utility?
+* Write a programs that builds random mazes.

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>